Welcome, Guest.

 Generally abundant and widespread over much of the region.
 Breeds on the Faroes, British Isles, France and Spain east to the southern Urals, reaching much of Scandinavia except the far north and the higher mountains.
 In the south occurs along the north Mediterranean coast from Spain to the Middle East and on most major islands, Turkey except much of the interior, and the Caucasus.
 Also breeds on the Azores, Madeira, Canary Islands and from Morocco to Tunisia.
 Now breeds annually in very small numbers in Iceland.

-Populations breeding in the far north and from Poland eastwards are largely migratory with most birds moving to the south-west from late September and returning in March-April.
+Populations breeding in the far north and from Poland northwards and eastwards are largely migratory with most birds moving to the south-west from late September and returning in March-April.
 Elsewhere, in parts of range such as Britain, a partial migrant with many birds moving to Ireland.
 Occurs in winter in coastal Iceland, the birds probably originating in Scandinavia.

 [edit] Taxonomy

-The nominate race occurs over much of the Region, replaced by the duller and fractionally smaller aterrimus in South-East Europe and Turkey with the female being much greyer than female of merula.
-Middle Eastern race syriacus has longer and more slender bill than nominate and both sexes greyer in plumage.
-North African mauretanicus is longer-tailed and greyer, especially the female which also has yellow bill.
-Central Asian intermedius reaches the Region in winter, larger than merula with heavier bill and duller plumage.
-Island races cabrerae from Madeira and the western Canary Islands, and azorensis from the Azores are shorter-winged with glossier, blacker plumage, including females.
+The Middle Eastern race T. m. syriacus has a longer and more slender bill than the nominate and both sexes greyer in plumage.
+The North African T. m. mauretanicus is longer-tailed and greyer, especially the female which also has yellow bill.
+The Central Asian T. m. intermedius is slightly larger than T. m. merula, with a heavier bill and duller plumage.

 [edit] Habitat